Podcast Website: Why You Need One and How to Build It

 What is the difference between a podcast website and a podcast hosting platform?

 A podcast hosting platform stores your audio files and distributes them to streaming services via an RSS feed.
 Examples include Buzzsprout, Transistor, Captivate, and Blubrry.
 A podcast website is the public-facing destination where listeners, prospects, and search engines find your show, with episode pages, show notes, transcripts, host information, and lead capture.
-The two are distinct and both necessary.
+The two are distinct and both are necessary.
 Your hosting platform generates the RSS feed.
 Your website turns that content into a searchable, lead-generating asset.